 Lower Your Costs

-There are two ways individuals and families can reduce their costs, if eligible, when purchasing health insurance:
+There are four ways individuals and families can reduce their costs, if eligible, when purchasing health insurance:

 Small businesses can also save on the cost of providing health insurance to their employees.

 Our customers received an average of $294 per month last year to help reduce their monthly premium costs.
 If you fall within the ranges below, you may also qualify for financial assistance in the form of Premium Tax Credits that you can take in advance to reduce your monthly premium or take the full mount when you complete your taxes for 2016.
 Before you shop, use our Quick Cost & Plan Finder tool to get an idea of what your potential savings.
 You must complete a full application for financial assistance to get a final determination of your eligibility.

 We’ll ask you for an estimate of your annual Modified Adjusted Gross Income (MAGI) for the period that you will be covered by insurance.
 If you’re significantly below any of the amounts in the above figure, you may qualify for Health First Colorado (Colorado’s Medicaid Program).
 To see what you may qualify for, check out our Income Guidelines.

 You Decide How to Take Your Tax Credit

 If you qualify for a tax credit, you get to decide how to spend it.